BenjaminMartinezMetaU/capstone/README.md

 API & Database set up for account information

-- [ ]  Express is set up with endpoints to route to, post, and display user information
+- [x]  Express is set up with endpoints to route to, post, and display user information

-- [ ]  Firebase is set up to store user information
+- [x]  Parse is set up to store user information

 Making an account

-- [ ]  Users can log in with their Facebook account and log out
+- [x]  Users can log in with their Facebook account and
+- [ ]  Users can log out

 - [ ]  User submits form to set up their account with a username and other optional profile information including their email, a blurb, and portfolio to display to other users

-- [ ]  User information saves in Firebase
+- [x]  User information saves in Parse

 Account